 Setting up a wetland mitigation bank is much like setting up a store.
-Before you would set up a store, you would likely do some customer research to see if your store would be successful.
-Here are some items to think about when considering establishing a bank.
-Along with understanding the physical and biological conditions that make a site suitable for a bank, you should consider other elements regarding feasibility for developing and marketing the bank:
+Before you would set a store up, you would likely do some research to ensure your store's success.
+Along with understanding the physical and biological conditions that make a site suitable as a bank, here are some additional items to consider:

 - What does the site look like now and what activities would need to be done to make this site a bank (i.e., enhancement, restoration, creation)?